Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 assertIsRatio(aRatio);
 ```

+## `floorMultiplyBy(amount, ratio)`
-## `multiplyBy(amount, ratio)`
+## `ceilMultiplyBy(amount, ratio)`
 - `amount`: `{ Amount }`
 - `ratio`: `{ Ratio }`
 - Returns: `{ Amount }`

 Returns an immutable `Amount`.
 Its brand is the `ratio`'s *numerator*'s brand.
-Note the denominator brand has to be the same as the amount brand
+Note the denominator brand has to be the same as the amount brand.

 The resulting value is determined by:
 1. Multiplying the `amount` value by the `ratio`'s numerator's value.
 2. Dividing the result from step 1 by the `ratio`'s denominator's value.
-3. Applying a floor to the result from step 2 to round it down to
-   the nearest integer.
-If the step 2 result is already an integer, its value does
-   not change.
+3. If that results in an integer, that value is returned, otherwise, the value
+  is rounded down (for floorMultiplyBy) or up (for ceilMultiplyBy) to the next
+  integer.

-The above describes what is done to determine the result, not precisely how it's
+  The above describes what is done to determine the result, not precisely how
-done in the source code.
+  it's done in the source code.

 For example, if the amount value is 47 and the ratio is 3 / 5, the calculation
 would go